 Today, Credit Karma employs over 2,000 people across offices in the United States, the United Kingdom, and Canada.
 Over 110 million members are part of their platform, including almost half of all U.S. millennials.

 How Does Credit Karma Make Money?

-Credit Karma makes money through referral fees.
+Credit Karma primary driver of revenue are the referral fees it collects.
 The company receives a payment whenever one of its users signs up to a service or product that the company recommends on its platform.

 The company built a quasi-marketplace in which consumers can compare different financial products.
 Credit Karma advertises in product categories such as:

 - Cards, including credit cards, travel cards, or reward cards

 - Loans, for instance, auto, home, and personal loans

 - Auto, namely refinancing a car loan, getting a new one, or comparing automobile insurances